ministryofjustice/hmpps-ansible-roles/roles/credentials/README.md

     ```yaml
     - name: <Required> #The name of the entry
       value: <Optional> # The contents of our password
-      password_length: <Optional> #The number of characters our password is to be
+      password_length: <Optional> #The number of characters our password is to be if not set is a random length between 32 and 64 chars
       overwrite: <Optional> #Do we want to replace the value on each run, default False
       type: password #required
     ```